zidarsk8/ggrc-core/docs/source/contributing/git/reviewing_pull_requests.rst

    If you don't yet have the ``<pr_origin>`` defined, you need to add it (`instructions <https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes#Adding-Remote-Repositories>`_).

-3. Start your local development environment (Vagrant or Docker).
+3. Start your local development environment (Docker).
 No need if you already have it running.

-   **If using Vagrant**

-   ..  code:: bash

-       vagrant up

-       # run the following if there were any changes in the provisioning files,
-       # requirements, requirements-dev, requirements-selenium, or npm
-       requirements...
-       vagrant provision

-       vagrant ssh

-   **If using Docker**

-   ..  code:: bash

-       # TODO: write Docker commands
+   Refer to "Quick Start" paragraph of the README

 4. (optional) Run the database migration